Sales & Clearance

 Looking closely, I realized that the center of her helmet decoration was what is referred to as a yo-yo, so I searched how to make them and again went to work.
 I found some shiny blue fabric either already in my sewing stash or bought a square at the fabric store, I don’t remember.
 I made the yo-yo, sewed on a gold button (the turnout has brass metal), added a small blue flower, gold and blue ribbon, and viola…a helmet fascinator!

 So how did I make our fascinators?
 I started with the yo-yo.
 I’m not going to spell out how to do that.
-There are a number of websites that explain that, but here is the progression of photos I took to make the latest one for a teal turnout.
+There are a number of websites that explain that.

 When the yo-yo was done, I found a large, flat button in my button jar (who doesn't have a button jar?) the size of the center I wanted to make.
 I sewed the button on the center of the yo-yo, and then glued a piece of thin, stiff, white cardboard on the button.